christosgalano/christosgalano.github.io/_posts/2023-01-03-wordpress-on-azure-monitoring-and-testing.md

 ## General

 Hello everyone!
-In today’s blog post, we set up monitoring and testing for our WordPress site.
+In today's blog post, we set up monitoring and testing for our WordPress site.

 ## Set up monitoring